 15. How Should I Store CBD Oil?

-CBD oil is an unstable product and should best stored in a dark, cool place.
+CBD oil is an unstable product and should be best stored in a dark, cool place.
 CBD oil is sensitive to light and air, so the bottle of CBD oil should be fitted well and sealed completely after use.
 The oil is suitable for daily use, so it is easiest to reach if placed in an easily accessible place.
 Most people simply place the oil in their kitchens.

 The use of CBD oil for dogs is supported by a wealth of scientific research, demonstrating its potential benefits in addressing various canine health challenges.
 Specifically, CBD, derived from the Cannabis Sativa plant, particularly hemp, offers a non-psychoactive alternative for pet owners seeking natural remedies.

 With its proven anti-inflammatory properties, CBD is poised to play a crucial role in supporting canine well-being, ranging from pain relief and anxiety management to immune modulation and cellular preservation.